2026-2027 Season Registration Cost Breakdown

 - All players will receive a Cobras Dry Fit T-shirt and Shorts (sizing done at Registration Day).

-- Last season, Cobras' Association invested over $28K in additional development sessions for players and goalies.
-This season, we have invested over $75K in these sessions led by specialized elite instructors and the cost of these sessions is included in the players’ registration cost.
+- Last season we have invested over $75K in these sessions led by specialized elite instructors and the cost of these sessions is included in the players’ registration cost.

 Fee Expenditure Breakdown